Skip to content

 (your name)

-You have a website and it is showing as hosted by Cloudflare or another organisation instead of your green provider
+You have a website and when you run a Green Web Check it is shown as hosted by Cloudflare or another organisation instead of your green provider

 In the last few years, content delivery networks like CloudFlare or Amazon Cloudfront have become increasingly popular, and because they work differently, this assumption is no longer one we can make all the time.